 Each day, Clio connects thousands of people to nearby culture and history.
 Our website and mobile app are free for everyone and designed to make it easy to discover cultural and historical sites throughout the United States.
 You can search for nearby sites, take a walking tour, create your own itinerary, or simply go for a walk or drive and let Clio show you nearby sites using our mobile app.
 Clio is non-profit and free for everyone thanks to the support of people like you.
 Donations are tax- deductible!
 Click here to learn more!

-Tacony Plantation was first built in 1845.
-It was owned by Alfred Vidal Davis.
+Tacony Plantation was owned by Alfred Vidal Davis and appears to have been established in the 1840s while the plantation manor appears to have been completed around 1850.
 Tacony is a Native American word meaning “Big Man,” referring most likely to Mr. Davis.
 In 1860, Davis became among one of the richest cotton planters in the state of Georgia.
 His land produced 3,387 cotton bales and 17,000 bushels of corn.
 The home was restored by Hal Garner.

 John R. Lynch was born on the plantation in 1847.
 Due to a slave law, the children of slave mothers were slaves, regardless of paternity.
 His father was the manager of the plantation and eventually fell in love with John’s mother, an African American woman.
 John’s father attempted to buy his family out of slavery, but could not afford the required bond.
 He died in 1849 before freeing his family.
 Following his father’s death, his mother and her two sons were sold to a man in Mississippi.
 He was freed in 1863 following the Emancipation Proclamation and the reaching of the plantation by the Union Army.